mattermost/mattermost-handbook/contributors/contributors/github-sponsorship.md

 # Mattermost GitHub Sponsorship

-At Mattermost, we would like to empower our key contributors and sponsor them for 1 year.
-This is not a financial reward, but mostly a recognition.
+Mattermost participates in the GitHub sponsorship program to help empower our key contributors and sponsor them for 1 year.
+It is primarily intended for recognition on the work that the selected contributors have done.

-With [GitHub Sponsors](https://docs.github.com/en/github/supporting-the-open-source-community-with-github-sponsors/about-github-sponsors#about-github-sponsors) allowing the developer community to financially support the people and organizations who design, build, and maintain the open source projects they depend on, directly on GitHub, we can now launch this new Community Program.
+[GitHub Sponsors](https://docs.github.com/en/github/supporting-the-open-source-community-with-github-sponsors/about-github-sponsors#about-github-sponsors) allows the developer community to financially support the people and organizations who design, build, and maintain the open source projects they depend on, directly on GitHub.

 ## Who is Eligible?

-_Mattermost GitHub sponsorship_ is always on the table for [MVP](https://developers.mattermost.com/contribute/mvp/) (“Most Valued Professional”) like contributors in any of the [available regions](https://github.com/sponsors) supported by GitHub.
+_Mattermost GitHub sponsorship_ is considered for [MVP](https://developers.mattermost.com/contribute/mvp/)-like contributors ("Most Valued Professional") in any of the [available regions](https://github.com/sponsors) supported by GitHub.

 ## Process Outline

-1. A Mattermost staff member recommends someone for sponsorship and writes a short motivation to support their recommendation.
-This should be addressed to their direct manager as well as Jason Blais.
+1. A Mattermost staff member recommends a contributor for sponsorship and writes a short motivation to support their recommendation.
+This should be addressed to their direct manager as well as the program lead.
-2. [MLT](https://handbook.mattermost.com/company/about-mattermost/list-of-terms#mlt) exec member approves the recommendation and notifies Jason Blais (@jasonblais).
+2. [MLT](https://handbook.mattermost.com/company/about-mattermost/list-of-terms#mlt) senior leader approves the recommendation and notifies the program lead.
-3. The request is sent to the Finance team by Jason Blais.
+3. Program lead sends a request to ap@mattermost.com to approve the sponsorship.
-4. Jason Blais sends the potential sponsor an email letting them know about the next steps in the process.
+4. Program lead informs the contributor of the nomination.
+Once the contributor has accepted it (by simply replying to the notice), the sponsorship is processed and appears in the contributor's GitHub profile

+## Notes

-**Note:** Continued sponsorship will be evaluated quarterly.
+- Continued sponsorship will be evaluated quarterly.
+- The current program lead is Jason Blais.